×

 Expats, digital nomads and retirees living in Manila responded:

 "Expats and digital nomads often appreciate the affordability of living in Manila.
 The cost of living is relatively low compared to other cities in the region, making it an attractive option for those looking to stretch their budget.
 Additionally, the city offers a wide variety of cultural experiences, from the vibrant nightlife to the unique cuisine.
 Expats and digital nomads also enjoy the friendly and welcoming atmosphere of the city.
 On the other hand, some expats and digital nomads may find the traffic and pollution in Manila to be a challenge.
-Additionally, the language barrier can be a challenge for those who do not speak Tagalog," said an expat in Manila.
+Additionally, the language barrier can be a challenge for those who do not speak Tagalog," remarked one expat in Manila.

 What type of social life can someone expect in Manila?